The Employment Law & HR Summit: Tri-State Region

 Amgen

-Wrongful Termination & Whistleblower Risk Under NY Law
+Wrongful Termination & Whistleblower Risk in the Tri-State Region

 • Documentation strategies that support defensible termination decisions

-• Managing internal complaints, investigations, and reporting channels
+• Managing investigations, escalation, and decision-making before termination

 Victoria Gorokhovich